Posts

 Image

-From a triangle, to the formation of a snowflake, this is a (universal) demonstration of creation: this is transformation, the creation of an object.
+From a triangle to the formation of a snowflake, this is a (universal) demonstration of creation: transformation, the creation of an object.
 Many to make one.
 Emergence Q. Is the original triangle the big bang?
 Animation of Koch Snowflake development

 Fractal Elasticity along the straight line curve.